wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-create-upload-vhd-windows-server.md

 	Where:
 	- **BlobStorageURL** is the URL for the storage account
 	- **YourImagesFolder** is the container within blob storage where you want to store your images
-	- **VHDName** is the name you want the Azure Management Portal to display to identify the virtual hard disk
+	- **VHDName** is the name you want the Azure Classic Management Portal to display to identify the virtual hard disk
 	- **PathToVHDFile** is the full path and name of the .vhd file

 	![PowerShell Add-AzureVHD](./media/virtual-machines-create-upload-vhd-windows-server/powershell_upload_vhd.png)